-Lily Collins Writes Dad Phil Collins An Open Letter — Is It Too Late?
+Lily Collins Writes Dad Phil Collins An Open Letter–Is It Too Late?

 A post shared by Lily Collins (@lilyjcollins) on

-In the book, Lily Collins explains that her mother, Jill Tavelman, was the second wife of musician Phil Collins, who raised her alone from the age of 5 on, says the Huffington Post.
+In the book, Lily Collins explains that her mother, Jill Tavelman, was the second wife of musician Phil Collins, who raised her alone from the age of five on, says the Huffington Post.
 And while Lily Collins explains that while she doesn’t excuse some of the decisions her dad has made, it is healing for her to vocalize the way she feels about it and him.

 “I now understand that my frustrations surrounding our communication are not about changing you, but accepting you as you are.
 I forgive you for not always being there when I needed and for not being the dad I expected.
 I forgive the mistakes you made.”

-And she wants her dad Phil Collins to know that it’s not too late, and there is a lot of life left to live.
+And she wants her dad, Phil Collins to know that it’s not too late, and there is a lot of life left to live.

 “There’s still so much time to move forward.
 And I want to.
 I’m inviting you to join me.
 I’ll always be your little girl.”